-This is my favorite method to roll shirt sleeves for the following reasons:
+This method is my favorite for the following reasons:

 - It's the least restrictive.
-It gets the sleeve completely out of the way – allowing for natural arm movement.
+It gets the sleeve entirely out of the way – allowing for natural arm movement.

 - The sleeves are locked in place and won't come undone as the day progresses.